coralogix/integrations-docs/integrations/fluent-bit/README.rst

     Log_Key kubernetes

 then only the value of ``kubernetes`` key will be sent.
-If you do want to send the entire message then you can just delete this key.
+If you do want to send the entire meshttps://github.com/fluent/helm-charts/tree/main/charts/fluent-bitsage then you can just delete this key.

 Timestamp
 ~~~~~~~~~